bm98/FSimAdapter20_24/README.md

-# MSFS SimConnect Adapter for 2020 and 2024
+# MSFS SimConnect Adapter for 2020 and 2024 (c# .Net)

 # ALPHA VERSION - WORK IN PROGRESS

 for the time beeing it must be considered as 'Proof of Concept'

 ---

-### Adapter to seamlessly use MSFS 2020 and/or 2024 SimConnect
+### c# .Net Adapter to seamlessly use MSFS 2020 and/or 2024 SimConnect

 * Hides the two versions of SimConnect behind an Adapter
 * Exposes the MSFS2024 interface of SimConnect